 - Heavy equipment groups will be working overnight to surround this fire with dozer guard.

-- The fire is now approximately 37 hectares in size.
-A perimeter map is not currently available but will be shared as soon as possible.
+- A perimeter map is not currently available but will be shared as soon as possible.

 - No communities are at risk at this time.

 For updates on this fire, please visit http://srd.web.alberta.ca/high-level-area-update

 For your safety and the safety of the numerous firefighters working to contain these wildfires, please stay obey the access restrictions and stay out of the area.

 For information on the wildfire situation across the province of Alberta, visit: wildfire.alberta.ca.